Department of National Defence Research Initiative

 To receive and maintain eligibility for a DNDRI award, applicants must meet the following criteria:

-- Award recipients must provide written notification to SSHRC of any changes in research, as continued funding under the DNDRI depends on the research remaining in a DND-relevant research area.
+- Award recipients must provide written notification to SSHRC of any changes in their research, as continued funding under the DNDRI depends on the research remaining in a DND-relevant research area.
 DND will then determine whether the research is still eligible for funding.

 - Recipients must submit annual reports at 12 and 24 months from the start of the award, and a final report at the conclusion of the award period, for review by DND.
 Recipients must use reporting templates according to SSHRC’s awards administration practices.